vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

         var returncontext = new CustomListExecuteReturnContext();
         returncontext.Add(FirstNumber + SecondNumber);

-        // Return the return context.
         return returncontext;
-    } // If we have more functions, we would add additional `else if (...)` below. else
+    } // If we had more functions, we would add additional `else if (...)` blocks below. else
     {
         throw new DataErrorException("Function is not supported in this version.");